Foodie News!

 🔺 Save Market

 “To Maintain Freshness” omg…seriously!???
 This is the warning label on your citrus products.
 I just happened to be at at our local upscale grocery store, when I took this picture – but it’s everywhere on all citrus bags.
 They are spraying three different fungicides on your citrus!
-Washing does not stop the fungicide from seeping through the rind and entering the fruit.
-This is what AI said about it: fungicide: Can pose health risks?
-Fungicides on oranges can pose health risks, particularly for children.
-Conventional citrus fruits, including oranges, may contain harmful levels of certain pesticides, which can be concerning for consumers2.
-While organic oranges typically do not have detectable levels of fungicides, it’s important to be aware of the potential risks associated with conventionally grown citrus1.
+Washing does not stop the fungicide from seeping through the rind and entering the fruit. 😕 Fungicides on oranges can pose health risks, particularly for children.
+Conventional citrus fruits, including oranges, may contain harmful levels of certain pesticides, which can be concerning for consumers.
+While organic oranges typically do not have detectable levels of fungicides, it’s important to be aware of the potential risks associated with conventionally grown citrus.

 It’s summer in Florida – let’s get grilling!
 But always know the correct temp of the food to keep the family safe: